 The schedule of expenditure of federal awards and other supplementary information as listed in the table of contents is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The schedule of expenditure of federal awards and other supplementary information as listed in the table of contents, except for the District Organizational Structure, Combining Balance Sheet by Fund and Combining Statement of Revenues, Expenses, and Change in Fund Equity have been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the schedule of expenditure of federal awards and other supplementary information as listed in the table of contents, except for the District Organizational Structure, Combining Balance Sheet by Fund and Combining Statement of Revenues, Expenses, and Change in Net Position - District Funds Included in the Reporting Entity, are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+In our opinion, the schedule of expenditure of federal awards and other supplementary information as listed in the table of contents, except for the District Organizational Structure, Combining Balance Sheet by Fund and Combining Statement of Revenues, Expenses, and Change in Fund Equity - District Funds Included in the Reporting Entity and Combining Statement of Revenues, Expenses, and Change in Net Position - District Funds Included in the Reporting Entity, are fairly stated, in all material respects, in relation to the basic financial statements as a whole.